Tropical Mirror Symmetry in Dimension One

-We fix a point $p_0\in E_{\TT}$.
-For a labeled tropical cover of $E_{\TT}$ of type $\Gamma$, we introduce its \emph{multidegree} as the vector $\underline{a}$ in $\NN^r$ with $k$-th entry $a_k=|\pi^{-1}(p_0)\cap q_k|\cdot \omega(q_k)$, where $\omega(q_k)$ denotes the expansion factor of the edge $q_k$.
-We define a labeled tropical descendant invariant as a count of labeled tropical covers of type $\Gamma$ and with multidegree $\underline{a}$ satisfying the prescribed point- and psi-conditions, again counted with multiplicity as in Equation (\ref{eq-mult}).
+as a count of labeled tropical covers of type $\Gamma$ and with multidegree $\underline{a}$ satisfying the prescribed point- and psi-conditions, again counted with multiplicity as in equation~ (\ref{eq-mult}).
 (Note that there are no nontrivial automorphism for a labeled tropical cover since all edges and vertices are distinguishable by their labeling.)

-\begin{theorem}[Tropical mirror symmetry for $E_{\TT}$] Fix $g\geq 2$, $n\geq 1$ and $k_1, \ldots, k_n\geq 1$ satisfying $k_1+\ldots+k_n = 2g-2$.
+\begin{Theorem}[tropical mirror symmetry for $E_{\TT}$] Fix $g\geq 2$, $n\geq 1$ and $k_1, \dots, k_n\geq 1$ satisfying $k_1+\dots+k_n = 2g-2$.
 Fix a Feynman graph $\Gamma$ such that the vertex $x_i$ has valency $k_i+2-2g_i$, and record the numbers $g_i$ in a genus vector $\underline{g}$.

-Then we can express the series of descendant Gromov-Witten invariants of $E_{\TT}$ of type $\Gamma$ in terms of a Feynman integral:
+Then we can express the series of descendant Gromov--Witten invariants of $E_{\TT}$ of type $\Gamma$ in terms of a Feynman integral:

-\end{theorem} Theorem \ref{thm-mirror} follows from Theorem \ref{thm-refinedmirrortrop} using the Correspondence Theorem \ref{thm-corres}, summing over all Feynman graphs $\Gamma$ such that $h^1(\Gamma)+\sum_{i=1}^n g_i=g$ (where the $g_i$ are defined by the valencies of the vertices as above), setting the $q_k$ equal to $q$ again for all $k$ and keeping track of automorphisms (as in the proof of Theorem 2.14 using Theorem 2.20 in \cite{BBBM13}).
+\end{Theorem} Theorem \ref{thm-mirror} follows from Theorem \ref{thm-refinedmirrortrop} using the correspondence Theorem \ref{thm-corres}, summing over all Feynman graphs $\Gamma$ such that $h^1(\Gamma)+\sum_{i=1}^n g_i=g$ (where the $g_i$ are defined by the valencies of the vertices as above), setting the $q_k$ equal to $q$ again for all $k$ and keeping track of automorphisms (as in the proof of Theorem 2.14 using Theorem 2.20 in \cite{BBBM13}).

-We prove Theorem \ref{thm-refinedmirrortrop} in Section \ref{sec-bij} using Theorem \ref{thm-bij}, which establishes a bijection between labeled tropical covers contributing to a descendant Gromov-Witten invariant and monomials contributing to a term of the series used for the Feynman integrals.
+We prove Theorem \ref{thm-refinedmirrortrop} in Section \ref{sec-bij} using Theorem \ref{thm-bij}, which establishes a bijection between labeled tropical covers contributing to a descendant Gromov--Witten invariant and monomials contributing to a term of the series used for the Feynman integrals.

-\begin{example} Fix $g=2$.
-We want to use Theorem \ref{thm-refinedmirrortrop} to calculate contributions to $\langle \tau_{2}(pt) \tau_{0}(pt) \tau_{0}(pt) \rangle_{\Gamma,3}^{E,\underline{a},\trop}$ for two cases, where in the first case the covers contributing have a source curve with a nonzero genus function and in the second case the source curves have a loop.
+\begin{Example} Fix $g=2$.
+We want to use Theorem \ref{thm-refinedmirrortrop} to calculate contributions to $\langle \tau_{2}(pt) \tau_{0}(pt) \tau_{0}(pt) \rangle_{\Gamma,3}^{E,\underline{a},\trop}$ for two cases, where in the first case the covers contributing have a source curve with a nonzero genus function and in the second case the source curves have a~loop.